 The buyout price for your car may not be competitive.
 In other words, it may be higher than the fair market value.
 Campbell says, “Look at your lease contract to find the buyout amount and then look up the trade-in value of your vehicle online.”

-You can use an online appraisal guide to estimate the actual value of the car, and be sure to enter the actual mileage.
+You can use an online appraisal guide to estimate the actual value of the car.
+Additionally, be sure to enter the actual mileage.
 Campbell explains that, if the trade-in value is higher than your buyout amount, the difference can be considered equity.